canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 Private (proprietary) teams
 ---------------------------

-When you maintain a :ref:`project with a commercial subscription <consumer-hosting>`, you will see the visibility field on the team registration and ``Change details`` pages.
+When you maintain a :ref:`project with a commercial subscription <proprietary-hosting>`, you will see the visibility field on the team registration and ``Change details`` pages.

 Visibility
 ~~~~~~~~~~